AustinJia/Nanodegree_Robotics_1_RoboND-Rover-Project/writeup.md

 * nearby_has_rock: check the surrounding area has rock or not.
 * changeSamples_posToZero: check the position or -3, after the rock has found.

+Future Work:
+* Try to improve the fidelity, because I spend lots of time to improve the fidelity rate